 She would often say that there are many diseases, but there is only one true physician, and that is God.
 She taught her daughters always to trust in God and his ways.

-She was a natural at seeing the good in any situation.
-Even when her health was deteriorating in the later years, she chose to look at the brighter side of things.
-She was a true example of an unwavering optimist who would say – this too shall pass.
+Nani was a natural at seeing the good in any situation.
+Even when her health was deteriorating in the later years, she chose to look at the brighter side of things – a true example of an unwavering optimist who would say – this too shall pass.

-She believed in simple living and high thinking, and practiced it too.
+She believed in simple living and high thinking and practised it too.
 Whenever she had something extra (food or clothes), that she thought she did not need, she would give it away to someone less fortunate, without thinking twice; while wearing a simple cotton sari herself.